dune-mirrors/dune-testtools/doc/sphinx/python.rst

 Python documentation of dune-testools
 *************************************

-The dune-testools python module provides the infrstructure for parsing and expanding meta ini files.
+The dune-testools Python module provides the infrstructure for parsing and expanding meta ini files.
 Script for communicating information to a CMake-based buildsystem are provided.
 It further provides test wrapper scripts aiming at testing for specific quality measures.